adinashby/starter-programming-2-assignment-1/README.md

-# Programming 2 - Lab 12
+# Programming 2 - Assignment 1

-This template repository is the starter project for Programming 2 Lab 12.
+This template repository is the starter project for Programming 2 Assignment 1.
 Written in Java, and tested with Gradle/JUnit.

 ### Question(s)